Oklahoma City Thunder

 NBA Injury Report

-Ousmane Dieng (calf) is not on the injury report for Friday's game against the Jazz.
+Ousmane Dieng (calf) is off the injury report for Game 1 against the Nuggets on Monday.

 Shai Gilgeous-Alexander